osism/testbed/README.md

 of the Sovereign Cloud Stack, on an existing OpenStack environment such as City Cloud or Open Telekom Cloud.

+The testbed is intended as a playground.
+Further services and integration will be added over time.
+More and more best practices and experiences from the productive installations will be included here in the future.
+It will become more production-like over time.
+However, at no point does it claim to represent a production exactly.

+Open Source Software lives from participation.
+We welcome any issues, change requests or general feedback.
+Do not hestiate to open an issue.

 ## GitHub Actions

 ### Syntax checks